 Evidence on the Use and Efficacy of Internal Whistleblowing Systems

-Using a proprietary dataset from the world’s largest provider of internal whistleblowing (WB) systems, also known as internal reporting systems, we examine the characteristics of firms that more actively utilize these systems.
+Using a proprietary dataset from a provider of internal whistleblowing (WB) systems, we analyze nearly two million internal reports submitted to over one thousand publicly traded U.S. firms.
+We provide descriptive statistics, over time and across report types, on the individuals making reports, the amount and summary details of information provided, how extensively management reviews reports, the amount of time until reviews were completed, and the outcome of these reviews.
+Further, we examine the characteristics of firms with more actively used systems.
 Although internal WB systems have been required for public firms in the U.S. since the Sarbanes-Oxley Act, we find substantial variation in their use.
-While larger firms tend to have more reports, firms that more actively use their systems (i.e., firms where more employees participate in reporting, where employees provide more information in their reports, and where management more frequently follows up on reports) are typically more profitable, older, and have fewer employees.
-Firms experiencing rapid growth, with evidence of earnings management, with weaker corporate governance, and with weaker internal controls are less likely to actively use their internal WB systems.
-Further, we find that more active use of internal WB systems is associated with fewer material lawsuits being filed against the firm and smaller settlement amounts.
-These findings are consistent with internal WB reports being a resource that helps management identify and address concerns before they become more costly to the firm, which is relevant to regulators as provisions in the Dodd-Frank Act incentivize WB reports directly to regulators, bypassing management.
+Firms with more actively used systems (i.e., more employees participate in reporting, employees provide more information in reports, and management reviews reports more frequently) are typically more profitable, more geographically disperse, and have fewer employees.
+Firms experiencing rapid growth, with evidence of earnings management, and with weaker corporate governance are less likely to have actively used internal WB systems.
+Further, we find that higher internal WB report volume is associated with fewer and lower amounts of government fines and material lawsuits.
+These findings are consistent with internal WB reports being a resource that deters against inappropriate behavior and helps management identify and address concerns before they become more costly to the firm.

-Keywords: whistleblowing, employee hotlines, corporate governance, Sarbanes-Oxley Act, Dodd-Frank Act
+Keywords: whistleblowing, employee hotlines, corporate governance, Sarbanes-Oxley Act

 JEL Classification: G38, G34, M48, M54